bgplab/bgplab/challenge/30-reduce-fib/index.md

 ## The Problem

 Log into PE1 and inspect its BGP table and routing table.
-All BGP prefixes received from the upstream ISPs are in its routing table.
+Its routing table contains all BGP prefixes received from the upstream ISPs.

 ```
 pe1# show ip route bgp